katieraby/northcoders-news-API/README.md

 #### Pagination

-To make sure that an API can handle large amounts of data, it is often necessary to use "pagination".
-Head over to [Google](https://www.google.co.uk/search?q=cute+puppies), and you will notice that the search results are broken down into "pages".
+To make sure that an API can handle large amounts of data, it is often necessary to use **pagination**.
+Head over to [Google](https://www.google.co.uk/search?q=cute+puppies), and you will notice that the search results are broken down into pages.
 It would not be feasible to serve up _all_ the results of a search in one go.
 The same is true of websites / apps like Facebook or Twitter (except they hide this by making requests for the next page in the background, when we scroll to the bottom of the browser).
 We can implement this functionality on our `/api/articles` and `/api/comments` endpoints.

 ```http
 GET /api/articles